Also visit Youth Links I Kidney Kids Camps I Kidney Capers & holidays

 Lindi's album tracks focus on ‘wholesome’ fun themes. snapskakaduclub.com.au

 Lindi's fun and entertaining characters teach good health, confidence, being aware of the world, social wisdom, stranger danger, how to handle bullies and reinforces positive life skills.

-Ventriloquist Lindi Jane is our special Kid's Ambassador and donates her time to entertain our Kidney Kids at our Camps, Capers and other events.
+Ventriloquist Lindi Jane, our Kid's Ambassador donates her time to entertain our Kidney Kids at our Kidney Camps, Kidney Capers and other events.